Astove Atoll: Administration

 The island belongs to Outer Islands District.

 Being an island with a small population, there are not any government buildings or services.
 For many services, people have to go to Victoria, which is a difficult task.

 Transport

 The island is bisected by a 640 m unpaved grass airfield (ICAO: FSSA) on the north east point of the island.
 The IDC put a staff of 2 people in 2014 to clear the airfield and restore the usage of it.
 The island is occasionally serviced by an Island Development Company (IDC) aircraft from Mahé.

 Economics

-Two people are involved in small-scale farming and fishing, which are mainly for the island consumption, as well as managing the newly opened lodge.
+A small community is involved in small-scale farming and fishing for island consumption, as well as managing the newly opened lodge.

 Flora

 Astove atoll has a very thin soil layer overlying its rocky core, which is pockmarked with caverns.
 Guano of nesting seabirds has accumulated in these, and the western part has been worked over and some of the guano was mined in the past.
 Large stretches of the reef rock were stripped bare of vegetation, but some Pisonia grandis and white milkwood (Sideroxylon inerme) persisted.
 The general vegetation on much of the island's western side is herbaceous plants however, mainly the leadwort Plumbago aphylla, as well as Stachytarpheta species and the crowfoot grass Dactyloctenium pilosum.
 Coconut palms (Cocos nucifera) remaining from the struggling plantation along the western shore, sisal (Agave sisalana), and wild cotton (Gossypium) are also found here and there.
 Maize (Zea mays) was planted by the guano miners, but presumably this plant which depends on constant care has disappeared since.

 The eastern dunes are overgrown with the dropseed grass Sporobolus virginicus near the sea, and on the higher parts bwa matlo (bay cedar, Suriana maritima) shrubs are found.
 In more sheltered places, a regular scrubland of vouloutye (Scaevola taccada) and tree heliotrope (Heliotropium foertherianum), with some Pisonia, occurs.
 Here, the main herbs are fimbries (Fimbristylis) and the parasitic vine Cassytha filiformis.

 The flats around the lagoon show a mixture of grassland (mainly pembagrass, Stenotaphrum dimidiatum) and Pemphis acidula scrub; in places, it is difficult to penetrate to the lagoon through the mass of Pemphis and bwa matlo.
 Small grey mangroves (Avicennia marina) line much of the southern half of the lagoon rim.